yuliia-martynovych/game-oop/README.md

 ## Game Features

 -   The game uses Object-Oriented Programming principles such as **classes**, **encapsulation**, and **inheritance**.
+-   The player can enter their name and press Start, at which point a timer will begin and stop once all the stars are collected.
 -   Players can toggle the music on or off.
+-   Once the player collects all the stars, they will see a congratulatory message and the time it took to complete the game.
 -   After collecting all the stars, the player can restart the game with a button click.

 ## Future Improvements

+-   Adapt the game for mobile devices.
--   Add a **time tracker** to show the player how fast they collected all the stars.
+-   Add enemies to the game.
--   Introduce **obstacles** that will block the player from collecting stars.
--   Add the possibility to **lose** if the player fails to collect all the stars in a set amount of time.
+-   Add the possibility to **lose** if the player collides with an enemy.

 ## License